-MU 317 Scenes for Singers II (1.50 cr.)
+MU 317 Scenes for Singers II

 Prerequisite: Two semesters of MU 217.
 An audition with the instructor is required.
 A continuation of MU 217.
-A fee is charged.
+A fee is charged for private instruction and is payable directory to the instructor.

-MU 318 Applied Music (1/2 hour) (1.00 cr.)
+MU 318 Applied Music (1/2 hour) (1.00 cr.

 Prerequisite: Two semesters of MU 218 or MU 219 or a passed jury and written permission of the music director is required.
 A continuation of MU 218 or MU 219.
 A fee is charged for private instruction and is payable directly to the instructor.